Shads2290/shadane-williams.github.io/index.md

 <img src="images/bank.jpeg"/>

--Used logistic regression to identify potential bankers based on various attributes -Implemented SMOTE to balance class labels
+- Used logistic regression to identify potential bankers based on various attributes
+- Implemented SMOTE to balance class labels
--Used Logistic regression classifier & optimized the accuracy by using the ROC curve -Create the confusion matrix for the predictions and make note of the outputs -Created a classification report and eplored the various outputs
+- Used Logistic regression classifier & optimized the accuracy by using the ROC curve
+- Create the confusion matrix for the predictions and make note of the outputs
+- Created a classification report and eplored the various outputs
 ***

 [Identifying symptoms of orthopedic patients as normal or abnormal](https://colab.research.google.com/drive/1Sk_SQlq-TWaYNEpIgdz4l3TOttzcIYcS?usp=sharing)